firefly-iii/firefly-iii/README.md

 - More control over other resources outside of personal finance
-  - Accounts shared with a partner (household accounts)
   - Debts
-  - Credit cards
 - More test-coverage;
 - Firefly will be able to split transactions; a single purchase can be split in multiple entries, for more fine-grained control.
 - Firefly will be able to join transactions.